 Our Father will not shelter us from these anymore than He sheltered Jeremiah (Jer.
 20:10-13) or Jesus.
 A good father doesn’t protect his children forever from the harsh realities of life, but helps them as they progress through various stages of development to face the challenges and grow through the difficulties.
 Scripture says that even Jesus learned obedience through what he suffered (Heb.
 5:8-9).
 How much more do we need to learn and mature, and some learning can only take place through suffering.

 So as a true Father, he loves us too much to take us out of the fray.
 But there’s one thing we can be sure of–He’ll never leave us to fight our battles alone.

-This article on the Fatherhood of God is offered as a reflection upon the readings for the 12th Sunday in Ordinary Time, liturgical cycle A (Jeremiah 20:10-13, Psalm 69, Ro 5:12-15; Matthew 10:26-33) which usually occurs on or near the secular observance of Father’s Day in the USA.
-It is reproduced here with the permission of the author.
+This article on the fatherhood of God is offered as a reflection upon the readings for the Twelfth (12th) Sunday in Ordinary Time, liturgical cycle A (Jeremiah 20:10-13, Psalm 69, Romans 5:12-15; Matthew 10:26-33), and also for the secular observance of Father’s Day in the USA, which usually occurs on or near the 12th Sunday of Ordinary Time.